Level of support for evolution: Sikhism

 The Sikh scripture explicitly states that the Universe and its processes are created by, and subject to, the laws of Nature.
 Furthermore, the name that is used by Sikhs for God, Waheguru, is literally translated as "the Wonderful Teacher", implying that these laws are, in principle at least, at least partially discernible by human inquiry.
 One of the hymns that observant Sikhs recite daily describes the orbit of the Earth as being caused by those same laws (and not some mythological cause).
 Thus, the scientific world-view, which includes the Darwinian theory of evolution, is compatible with traditional Sikh belief.

 Hinduism

 Hindus believe in the concept of evolution of life on Earth.
 The concepts of Dashavatara—different incarnations of God starting from simple organisms and progressively becoming complex beings—and Day and Night of Brahma are generally cited as instances of Hindu acceptance of evolution.

 US religious denominations

 In the United States, many Protestant denominations promote creationism, preach against evolution, and sponsor lectures and debates on the subject.
 Denominations that explicitly advocate creationism instead of evolution or "Darwinism" include the Assemblies of God, the Free Methodist Church, Lutheran Church–Missouri Synod, Pentecostal Churches, Seventh-day Adventist Churches, Wisconsin Evangelical Lutheran Synod, Christian Reformed Church, Southern Baptist Convention, the Pentecostal Oneness churches, and the Evangelical Lutheran Synod.
-Jehovah's Witnesses produce gap creationism and day-age creationism literature to refute evolution but reject the "creationist" label, which they consider to apply only to Young Earth creationism.
+Jehovah's Witnesses produce day-age creationism literature to refute evolution but reject the "creationist" label, which they consider to apply only to Young Earth creationism.